How to Teach a Parakeet to Talk

 - Buy one bird.
-They will bond with each other and not with you.
-Of course, if you are gone most of the time, loneliness can be helped by getting another one, but don’t expect them to communicate with you.
+If you get two, they will bond with each other and not with you.
+Of course, if you are gone most of the time, your pet's loneliness can be helped by getting another bird, but don’t expect them to communicate with you.

 - Encourage bonding right away by offering a hand and then a shoulder to sit upon.

 - Repeat phrases consistently.

 - Do not use a recording unless your purpose is only to hear them speak and not to teach them how to communicate.
 Communicative birds are much more interesting than birds that don't have a clue what they are saying.